SMByC/StackComposed/README.md

 ## Preprocessing

-Preprocessing is applied to each pixel time-series before the statistic.
+Preprocessing is applied to each pixel's stack of values before the statistic.
 Values that fail the preprocessing condition become nodata/NaN for the statistic.

 | Expression | Meaning | Example |
 |------------|---------|---------|